-Failure to stretch after being sedentary for long periods of time can result in lower back pain, and even injury if you forget to stretch before exercising - injuries can lead to chronic pain if not treated properly.
+Failure to stretch after being inactive for long periods of time can result in soreness and pain, especially lower back pain, and even injury if you forget to stretch before exercising - and injuries can lead to chronic pain if not treated properly.
 To avoid this make sure that you stretch daily, and most importantly, always warm up and stretch before and after you workout.

 Stretching before workouts is a must and should be an essential part of your fitness regiment.
 To do this you must first warm up for about ten minutes and then start to stretch so that your muscles are no longer cold and stiff as well as make sure you can stretch comfortably without overextending anything.
 If you stretch before your workout your risk of injury drops dramatically - of course it’s just as important to stretch after your workout too.
 So once again I recommend cooling down for about ten minutes and then slowly bringing your heart rate down so that you can stretch slowly and avoid injuries.

 A great way to make sure you’re getting your stretching in is to join a yoga class.
 Unfortunately, for some we do not have the time to make it to a class so if that's the case I recommend following these simple stretches below which you should try to do daily and after only a few weeks of stretching you should see yourself improving your flexibility.